flanksource/docs/docs/config-db/concepts/mask.md

 | ------ | ----------------------------------------- | -------- | -------- |
 | `type` | Type is the config type to apply the mask | `string` | `true`   |

-`config-db` allows selectively applying masks to certain types of configs.
+`Config DB` allows selectively applying masks to certain types of configs.
 So you could apply a mask to all the `Config` types and another mask to all the `Secret` types.